Badenhoop/asionet/README.md

 struct Decoder<PlayerState>
 {
     template<typename ConstBuffer>
-    std::shared_ptr<PlayerState> operator()(const ConstBuffer & buffer) const
+    void operator()(const ConstBuffer & buffer, PlayerState & playerState) const
     {
          auto j = nlohmann::json::parse(buffer.begin(), buffer.end());
-         return std::make_shared<PlayerState>(
+         playerState = PlayerState{
              j.at("name").get<std::string>(),
              j.at("xPos").get<float>(),
              j.at("yPos").get<float>(),
              j.at("health").get<float>()
-         );
+         };
     }
 };

 }}
 ```

-Note that we have to define the call operator which takes a template argument and returns a shared_ptr of a PlayerState.
+Note that we have to define the call operator which takes a template argument and the message to be decoded.
 So what exactly is a ConstBuffer?
 Since it's a template argument, a ConstBuffer is not an actual class but instead represents an abstract buffer interface.
 This interface provides four methods: